Maria Manetti Shrem Mentors

 “You’re braver than you believe, stronger than you seem, and smarter than you think.”—Christopher Robin, Winnie the Pooh (A.A Milne)

-Cynthia Wuco (she/her) has been a proud educator for over 25 years.
-Her voice students have been accepted to various prestigious institutions such as Howard University, Rutgers, Metropolitan Opera’s Children’s Chorus, University of Miami, Oberlin, Westminster Choir College, Catholic University, New York University, Manhattan School of Music, Marymount, Tanglewood Music Festival, and Juilliard.
-She has been the soloist and music director for L’Eglise Du St. Esprit, the French church of New York City for over 33 years.
+Cynthia Wuco (she/her) is the proud Great Grand-niece of the composer of the Philippine National Anthem Julian Felipe.
+Cynthia has collaborated with many composers such as Philippine National Composer Bayani Mendoza De Leon.
+Bayani composed the role of Maria Clara in “Mga Sugatang Perlas” especially for her which she sang in the World Premier at Town Hall.
+(Recording 1994).
+Garah Landes composed “The Rain” (recording 2000) and “The Tunnel” for her and has performed it with Paquito D’Rivera at Symphony Space.
+(Both are on Youtube) Cynthia received her Bachelor of Music from Juilliard and Master’s degree from Manhattan School of Music.
+She has been a proud educator for 25 years.
+Her voice students have been accepted to various prestigious institutions such as Howard University, Rutgers, Metropolitan Opera’s Children’s Chorus, University of Miami, Oberlin, Westminster Choir College, Catholic University, New York University, Manhattan School of Music, Marymount, Tanglewood Music Festival and Juilliard.
+She has been the soloist and music director for L’Eglise Du St. Esprit (French Church of NYC) for over 33 years.
+This is her 2nd year with ArtSmart.

 Mentoring Philosophy